Operatiën en Inlichtingen

 to fully automatic digital long-range radio stations with built-in

 Below is an overview of all radio sets that are known to have been

 used in this context in The Netherlands.

-Please note that not all O&I members will have used
+Please note that not all O&I personnel will have used

 all of these radios in an operational context.